Number of posts : 47

 We were extremely fortunate in having an easy going major for a CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
-So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, At times he was remarkably paternal towards us, and we were often called upon to spend an evening at his home to look after his young daughter whilst he and his wife were out.
-Furthermore, he allowed us the occasional use of a Champ to visit Roermond to get a decent haircut or for shopping.
-During the major's absences the Belgian lieutenant was nominally in charge but he happily let us maintain the Section's routine without supervision.
-At one stage the base's administration wanted to move us and the Belgians out of the accommodation block in which we were billeted with Flying Wing air force personnel, and into the one used exclusively by the Royal Signals.
+So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, At times he was remarkably paternal towards us and we were often called upon to spend an evening at his home to look after his young daughter when he and his wife went out.
+Furthermore, he allowed us the occasional use of a Champ to visit Roermond when needing a decent haircut or for shopping.
+During the major's absences either the Belgian lieutenant or the RAF Intelligence Officer was in charge but we maintined the Section's routine with little supervision.
+At one period the base's administration had the idea of moving us and the Belgians out of the accommodation block in which we were billeted with Flying Wing air force personnel, and into the one used exclusively by the Royal Signals.
 We viewed with extreme horror the idea of the Royal Signals, with its sergeant major, having a degree of authority over us.
 But as CO of a separate unit the major had no intention of allowing that to happen and using influence with his pals in the Officers' Mess quickly got the plan cancelled.
-The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to other army establishments and seeing how all ranks jumped in his presence
+The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to army establishments and seeing everyone jump at his presence

 The base had a Malcolm Club where unlike the NAAFI, 'all ranks' were permitted to visit and mix.
 For entertainment, there was the Astra cinema.
-UK newspapers arrived around midday and could be read in the WVS lounge.
-A television had also been installed in the WVS lounge, this was popular for sporting events and English dialogue films when shown on Netherlands TV.
+UK newspapers usually arrived around lunchtime each day and could be read in the WVS lounge.
+A television had also been installed in the WVS lounge that was popular for sporting events and the English dialogue films shown on Netherlands TV.

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
 Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.